-The department provides patrol and response services 24 hours a day/7 days a week on the Bend campus.
-There is also a patrol officer(s) assigned to our Redmond, Prineville and Madras campuses.
+The department provides campus patrol and emergency response services 24 hours a day, 7 days a week on the Bend campus.
+Officers based out of Bend are assigned to patrol Redmond, Prineville and Madras campuses and the Vet Tech Center.